rainbowdashlabs/sql-java/docs/03/query_planer/postgres.md

 # Postgres

 The postgres query planner is extremely powerful and provides a high detail over the executed tasks.
-Nodes are represented by intendations in the query plan.
+Nodes are represented by indentations in the query plan.
 Nodes are executed from the inner to the outer node.
 This is not important yet since our query plans for now will be very simple and probably won't even have that many nodes anyway.

 To get a deeper insight into the postgres query plans take a look at that [page](https://www.postgresql.org/docs/current/using-explain.html).